JaviLib/bitcoinnodefromscratch/README.md

 etc folder will hold the torrc file.

 # Bitcoin core
-  folder structure bitcoin->bitcoin .
-This folder will hold the bitcoin blockchian data bitcoin.conf file is laso in the bitcoin->bitcoin folder.The .conf file contains the parameters to control the bitcon core file bitcoin->Dockerfile is to build the bitcoin core container
+  Folder structure bitcoin->bitcoin .
+This folder will hold the bitcoin blockchian data Bitcoin.conf file is laso in the bitcoin->bitcoin folder.The .conf file contains the parameters to control the bitcon core File bitcoin->Dockerfile is to build the bitcoin core container . bitcoin-cli commands will not work directly as we have specified a specific ip address range to the rpcallowip parameter.
+  To execture bitcoin core command we have to use "dc exec bitcoind bitcoin-cli -rpcconnect=10.19.0.10 (or any ip in the range) -getinfo
+  Also you can create an alias for the command in root's ./bash.rc . alias bitcoin-cli = dc exec bitcoind bitcon-cli -rpcconnect=10.19.0.10 .